Frequently Asked Questions (Online)

 No. First, offering extra credit to

 some students but not others is unfair.
 Second, offering

 extra credit to all students unfairly creates work for students

 who have already devoted significant time to doing well in

-class.
+the course.
 Third, offering extra credit too often results in a

 larger quantity of the same or lower quality work, and grades

-are determined based off relative performance in the class.
+are determined based on relative performance.

 Do you drop